Salvation Islands: Islands

 There are three islands, from north to south:

 Devil's Island, the most famous due to the political imprisonment there of Captain Alfred Dreyfus, is better known to French speakers as Île du Diable.
 The total area is 0.62 km2.
 Devil's Island and Île Royale are separated by Passe des Grenadines, Île Royale and Saint-Joseph Island by Passe de Désirade.

 Climate

 The climate of Salvation Islands focuses on the characteristics of Royale Island.
-Royale Island (Île-Royale) has a tropical savanna climate (Köppen climate classification Aw).
+Royale Island (Île-Royale) has a tropical savanna climate (Köppen climate classification).
 The average annual temperature in Royale Island is 27.6 C. The average annual rainfall is 2496.7 mm with May as the wettest month.
 The temperatures are highest on average in October, at around 28.7 C, and lowest in January, at around 26.9 C. The highest temperature ever recorded in Royale Island was 34.8 C on 10 November 2008; the coldest temperature ever recorded was 18.4 C on 10 July 1979.